 Another public-service initiative in which I played a key role is The Journal's 2012 examination of the ailing Rhode Island economy in the Reninvent Rhode Island series.
 In February 2013, we published a 12-day commemorative series marking the 10th anniversary of The Station nightclub fire that killed 100; The Journal was a finalist for the 2004 Pulitzer Prize in Public Service for its coverage of the tragedy.

 In 2013, we published #eWave: The Digital Revolution, a continuing series about the impact of technology on our lives.
-Our 2014 contribution is Middle Class Squeeze, another year-long look at the economy through the prism of personal stories and an election year.
+Our 2014 contribution was Middle Class Squeeze, another year-long look at the economy through the prism of personal stories and an election year.

 STORY IN THE PUBLIC SQUARE

-I am visiting fellow and director and co-founder of the Story in the Public Square initiative at Salve Regina University's Pell Center in Newport, R.I.
+I am director and co-founder of the Story in the Public Square initiative at Salve Regina University's Pell Center in Newport, R.I.
 This year-round program to study, celebrate and practice storytelling in American politics and culture was established in 2012 and formally launched with a day-long conference on April 12, 2013, featuring former U.S. Sen. Gary Hart and

 two-time Pulitzer winner Dana Priest, of The Washington Post.
 The second-annual Story Day, on April 11, 2014, was also

-I write and produce documentary movies, including the feature-length ON THE LAKE: Life and Love in a Distant Place, about the tuberculosis epidemic of 1900s America and globally today, nominated for a New England Emmy and broadcast nationally on PBS, and BEHIND THE HEDGEROW: Eileen Slocum and the Meaning of Newport Society, about today's old-money Newport, a world whose roots lie in the Gilded Age of Vanderbilts and Astors, also aired on PBS.
+about the tuberculosis epidemic of 1900s America and globally today, nominated for a New England Emmy and broadcast nationally on PBS, and BEHIND THE HEDGEROW: Eileen Slocum and the Meaning of Newport Society, about today's old-money Newport, a world whose roots lie in the Gilded Age of Vanderbilts and Astors, also aired on PBS.
 The third documentary

 I wrote and co-produced is COMING HOME, based on my Fall 2011 Journal series.
 It premiered online Dec.
 29, 2011, and was broadcast on Rhode Island PBS March 26, 2012, and later dates.